 Most clinics in Spain offer embryo donation as an IVF treatment, although some do not – preferring to use fresh donor eggs and sperm only which offer higher success rates.

 There is no law on the length of time that frozen embryos can be stored.
-Usually there is a charge for continual storage of the frozen embryos.
+Usually, there is a charge for the continual storage of frozen embryos.
 If the clinic has tried to communicate with the parents of the stored embryos twice with no reply, then the possibility is there for the clinic to donate those embryos without consent.

 Egg Donation Costs Spain

-There are certain tests which need to be undertaken before treatment can start and the majority of these tests will be an additional cost.
+There are certain tests that need to be undertaken before treatment can start and the majority of these tests will be an additional cost.
 Some particular tests are required depending on your age, for example, a mammogram.

-Sperm are usually frozen on the first consultation visit.
+Sperm is usually frozen on the first consultation visit.
 There will usually be an additional fee for this.
 Some special techniques may also be used during the treatment, for example, culture to the blastocyst stage.
-Again this may involve additional cost.
+Again this may involve an additional cost.
 It is confusing to understand what is included and what is not.

-Another option which you might consider to try and reduce costs is egg sharing.
+Another option that you might consider to try and reduce costs is egg sharing.
 Not all clinics will offer this.
 Many will only offer one donor with one recipient.
 It may work out cheaper but it also may reduce the choice of clinic.